Nowhere to Run

 The inciting incident occurs at 11 minutes when Sam stumbles onto Clydie's farm while fleeing and encounters her children, Mookie and Bree.
 This chance meeting introduces the family that will transform him..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 23 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to Sam makes the active choice to stay and help Clydie with farm work instead of running.
+This shows the protagonist's commitment to Sam makes the active choice to stay and help Clydie with farm work instead of running.
 He commits to protecting this family, entering a new world of connection and responsibility., moving from reaction to action.

 The Collapse moment at 70 minutes (75% through) represents the emotional nadir.
 Here, Hale's men commit an act of violence (possibly injuring or threatening the children, or destroying the farm).
 Sam realizes he cannot protect them from both Hale and the law.
 Everything he hoped for dies., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.